 Do you ever get the feeling that you’re living like a caged animal, chafing at your bonds?
-That life is a little too boring, safe and sanitized?
+That life is a little too boring, too safe, too sanitized?
 And that, worst of all, you feel kind of useless?
 Outdated?
 With no real purpose?

 Have you heard about the phenomenon called hikikomori?
 It’s where young Japanese people, primarily men, stay in their bedrooms and refuse to come out.
 For years.
 There are many explanations for this, as well as for some of the other societal problems Japan is facing.
 Problems like men who refuse to get married, men who refuse to be involved in long-term romantic relationships, and men who refuse to have sex.

-Really smart people who have collected more fancy pieces of paper than me speculate that hikikomori may result from the toxic mixture of high societal expectations and overbearing mothers.
-I’m not Japanese, so I don’t understand the ins and outs of Japanese culture, and my mother is a wonderful lady and nothing like the overbearing creature depicted in that Pink Floyd song, but I can see the relation between these factors and my own life as well as in American society as a whole.
+Some researchers speculate that hikikomori may result from the toxic mixture of high societal expectations and overbearing mothers prevalent in Japanese culture.
+I’m not Japanese, so I don’t understand the minutiae of how things are in the Land of the Rising son, and my mother is a wonderful lady, but I can see the relation between these factors in American society.

-Three of my grandparents were born in the United States to dirt-poor Greek immigrants a few years before The Great Depression.
-My fourth grandparent didn’t come to these shores until he was 17, but by then he had already survived the Nazi occupation of his island AND a goddamn civil war.
+Three of my grandparents were born in the United States to dirt-poor Greek immigrants a few years before beginning of The Great Depression.
+My fourth grandparent didn’t come to the U.S. until he was 17, but by then he had already survived the Nazi occupation of his island and a goddamn civil war.
 So these people knew privation, hardship, and the meaning and value of work.
-And while three out of my four grandparents had college degrees, they were the very first ones in their families to do so.
-If you don’t think there was pressure on their children to succeed, then you probably also think wrestling is real.
+And while three out of the four grandparents had college degrees, they were the very first ones in their families to do so.
+If you don’t think there was pressure on their children to succeed, then you might also think wrestling is real.

 So my parents, being Boomers, grew up in that heady post-war era where America seemed invincible, money grew on trees, and the key to a guaranteed secure future and a high standard of living meant going to college and getting a good job.